YofaGh/knightwatch/README.md

 ## Installation

-Knightwatch ships two binaries: the `knightwatch` server and the `knightwatch-cli` client, which connects to a remote or local knightwatch server through its API.
-Both are installed with the same scripts — just pick a package.
+Knightwatch ships three binaries: the `knightwatch` server, the `knightwatch-cli` and the `knightwatch-tui` clients, which connects to a remote or local knightwatch server through its API.
+They all can be installed with the same scripts — just pick a package.

 ### Shell (macOS & Linux)